 The information related to The Amex EveryDay® Credit Card from American Express has been collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.

 Balance Transfer: Blue Cash Everyday® Card from American Express

-- Great utility outside its function as a balance transfer card - savings between 1% and 3% on purchases
+- Great utility outside its function as a balance transfer card - savings between 1% and 3% on purchases.

 Best Use of American Express Points (Membership Rewards)

-Amex cardholders also have the option of transferring their points to a number of different loyalty programs (listed below).
-This can free up your MRP to be used in ways that will increase the average value per point to $0.012 or more.
+Amex cardholders also have the option of transferring points to a number of different loyalty programs (listed below).
+This can free up your points to be used in ways that will increase the average value per point to $0.012 or more.
 This method of redemption requires a little more involvement and planning, and is likely only attractive to individuals who prefer to micro-manage their points.